kleenkanteen/about-me-in-15-mins/README.md

 I'm a big fan of notion, I use it for my daily planner + to do list, for my class notes + class links (easy to access all in one place), my internship resources and application tracker, basically everything to organize my life.
 But for notes, I use Obisidian and a bunch of markdown files to write down my thoughts.
 Maybe I shuold switch it all to notion.
 Though I have a lot of to-dos like "read this article" and boy has it has overfilled for the past few months.
 Too much to read, not enough time.

+One reason I like writing, as in on a computer, is because I like recording what happens in life and recording interestng advice/websites/quotes I come across.
+I am a history fan so the writing part is preserving my history in a sense.
+There is also this Chinese proverb I like, “the faintest ink is more powerful than the strongest memory.”
+So many things you won't just remember like what you did on this day 6 months in the future.
+Take the burden of remembering off your brain and onto your notebook.

 ## My awesome pc setup

 I tinker a lot with my computer setup, both physical and software.